Skip to main content

 The health of your blood vessels is not just about plumbing; it is an active, dynamic process influenced by hormonal signals.
 The endothelium, the thin layer of cells lining the blood vessels, is a critical regulator of vascular tone and inflammation.
 Bioidentical progesterone has been shown to have beneficial effects on the endothelium.

 It possesses anti-inflammatory properties and can promote vasodilation, helping to maintain healthy blood pressure.
-Its mild diuretic effect, resulting from competition with aldosterone at the mineralocorticoid receptor, can also be beneficial for regulation.
+Its mild diuretic effect, resulting from competition with aldosterone at the mineralocorticoid receptor, can also be beneficial for blood pressure regulation.

 Synthetic progestins like MPA lack these specific beneficial properties.
 They do not share progesterone’s favorable interaction with the endothelium.
 Some evidence suggests they may even have pro-inflammatory effects at the vascular level.
 Furthermore, MPA has been associated with an increased risk of venous thromboembolism (VTE), or blood clots.